A Final Walkthrough Checklist to Keep You Focused Before You Buy That House

 Preparing for the final walkthrough: What you need to know

 Remember that buyers rarely will back out of buying a house after getting to the final walkthrough stage.
-The National Association of Realtors® states that only 5% of contracts are terminated after the final walkthrough, and this is generally due to issues found during the home inspection that weren’t addressed; think of your walkthrough more as a double-check than a full-on examination.
+According to the National Association of Realtors® data from April 2024, only 4% of contracts were terminated in the previous three months.
+This generally happens due to issues found during the home inspection that weren’t addressed; think of your walkthrough more as a double-check than a full-on examination.

 There are a few things that are absolutely necessary to bring with you to your final walkthrough.
 Don’t make the mistake of leaving your agent at the office; your agent will supply important materials and knowledge to help you through this process.

-Real estate agent Gretchen Slaughter, who works with 69% more single-family homes than the average agent in her market of Casa Grande, Arizona, says that she always brings a file of all the paperwork the buyer will need to reference, including the Buyer’s Inspection Report, or BINSR (Buyer’s Inspection Notice Seller Response) in some states.
+Casa Grande, Arizona real estate agent Gretchen Slaughter, who boasts 12 years of experience, says that she always brings a file of all the paperwork the buyer will need to reference, including the Buyer’s Inspection Report, or BINSR (Buyer’s Inspection Notice Seller Response) in some states.
 This is a list of all the repairs that the buyer and seller agreed upon in the sales contract.

 She says, “The BINSR is the buyer’s inspection notice, in which you ask the seller to make functional repairs, not cosmetic repairs, but functional repairs.”
 This means that after your home inspection, you have the right to ask for a leaking pipe to be fixed, but you can’t suddenly decide that popcorn ceilings are a dealbreaker and back out of the sale.